posabsolute/backbone-mobile-components/readme.md

-# Backbone Mobile components v0.1 (alpha)
+# Backbone Mobile components v0.9 (beta)

 [![Build Status](https://travis-ci.org/posabsolute/backbone-mobile-components.png?branch=master)](https://travis-ci.org/posabsolute/backbone-mobile-components)

 Include 7 components to use with backbone to help you get started with doing mobile web apps.
 This is not a boilerplate project, it do not assume anything about your structure or stack.

-This project should be seen as a starting point for your backbone mobile app, taking the components modifying to the core to fit your needs is encouraged, mush like backbone.js.
+This project should be seen as a starting point for your backbone mobile app, taking the components, modifying to the core to fit your needs is encouraged, much like backbone.js.
-Also please be advice this is an alpha release, it has never to this point used in a production application.
+Also please be advice this is a beta release.

 *Documentation: http://documentup.com/posabsolute/backbone-mobile-components*